farzana-yasmin/UserApp/README.md

       In the project, you can find:
             * User create, update, delete and list.
             * User api for create, update, delete and list.
             * Unit test case for user crud and api.
+(Run "python manage.py test" for TestCase.)

 # Installation
     Clone the repository